jotyGill/digitalocean-backup/README.md

-  -v, --version         show programs version number and exit --init                Save token to .token file --list-drops          List all droplets
-  --list-snaps          List all snapshots --list-tagged         List droplets using "--tag-name" --list-tags           List all used tags
+  -v, --version         show programs version number and exit --init                Save token to .token file --list-drops          List all droplets --list-backups        List all snapshots with "dobackup" in their name --list-snaps          List all snapshots --list-tagged         List droplets using "--tag-name" --list-tags           List all used tags